Getting Started with Calibre

 Budgets are a great way of making sure that when the speed of your Sites deteriorates, you are instantly notified and can act on regressions.
 Set budgets against any metric available in Calibre and apply them to specific pages and Test Profiles.

-Create a Budget page showcasing historical Time to Interactive measurements
+Create a Budget page showcasing historical Total Blocking Time measurements

 You can be notified when a budget is met, exceeded or at risk in two ways: through email or Slack alert posted to a chosen channel.